ASSERT-KTH/Vecogen/README.md

 - '-o': The output path for the generated code
 - '-debug': The debug option that prints the output of the solvers
 - '-model': The model to be used for the code generation
-- '-improve': The improvement option for the code generation
 - '-clear': The clear option that clears all debug files
 - '-reboot': The amount of iterations before a reboot occurs.
 A reboot starts from the original prompt.
 - '-al': The option to allow loops or not.